SSWConsulting/SSW.Rules.Content/rules/handle-redirects/rule.md

 ### 1. Client-Side Redirects

-A client side redirect typically involves responding to the client request with a payload that will send their browser to a different locations.
+A client side redirect involves responding to the client request with a payload that will send their browser to a different locations.
 This is usually achieved by sending some JavaScript or a meta tag to the user's browser which will send them to a different location when the page loads.

-We generally don't recommend this approach as it becomes very difficult to maintain very quickly.
-Especially if you're looking to add custom logic, such as tracking whether the redirects were hit in Google Analytics.
-For instance, if you're web pages are hosted statically and you're only only adding redirects for a couple of pages that had low rankings in Google to begin with it would probably be more cost effective to use a temporary client side redirect and save a buck.

 ```
 <meta http-equiv="refresh" content="0; url=https://www.northwind.com/">